mia-platform/mlp/docs/20_setup.md

 ## Shell Autocompletion

-If you have choosen to use an installation method different from the brew one, you will have to setup the commands autocompletion for your shell following one of these guides:
+If you have chosen to use an installation method different from the brew one, you will have to setup the commands autocompletion for your shell following one of these guides:

 - [`bash`](#bash)